-In October 2016 I attended OrlandoiX at the Orange County Convention Center in, you guessed it, Orlando, FL.
+In October 2016, I attended OrlandoiX at the Orange County Convention Center in, you guessed it, Orlando, FL.
 The event was for all things digital, mostly centered around games.
 I was there with my company, Doghead Simulations, exhibiting our virtual reality collaboration software.
-While there, I was able to attend a few panels and speakers whose topics were on virtual reality (VR).
-Although I know the transformative power of VR, it was nice to hear that other industry leaders thought the same thing.
+While there, I attended a few panels and speakers whose topics were on virtual reality (VR).
+Although I know the transformative power of VR, it was nice to hear that other industry leaders think so too.

 Below are 4 reasons virtual reality is closer than you think:

 1. How do we know that VR is not a gimmick technology like 3D?

 A gimmick technology is something that everyone thinks is transformative but really isn’t.
 3D is one such technology.
 3D was shiny and new.
 Movie producers quickly started filming their movies in 3D.
 However, it didn’t really catch on.
 3D movies have been known to give people motion sickness and the majority of movies are still played in 2D.